SimHoZebs/personal-site/src/content/blogs/Jobs are meant to go away.md

 Eventually, Waymo and Tesla will perfect self driving cars and eliminate Uber drivers, drone networks will be established and drop our packages via air and robotics will take over health care.
 This isn't to spite maintenance jobs.
 That's what progress does.
 It inevitably automates repetition.

 And we all know that we can't stop progress.
-No software engineer is going to stop and think, "You know, I think having about 5 bugs unresolved is a good number.
-Let's stop here."
-No motivated cook will go, "You know, my recipe could be better, but I'm just going to stop here."
 Even if someone does give up, someone else will pick it up and perfect it at some point.
 Humans are perfectionists - we have always made progress, are making progress, and will keep making even more progress until we disappear from the universe.
 That is how we are wired.

 ## Okay, so what?